House of Franckenstein: Family legend

-In 948 an Arbogast von Franckenstein confirmed to the abbot of Lorsch Abbey in two contracts to "grant defense and shield the carriages travelling on the Bergstraße and passing through Frankenstein realm".
+In 948, an Arbogast von Franckenstein confirmed to the abbot of Lorsch Abbey in two contracts to "grant defense and shield the carriages travelling on the Bergstraße and passing through Frankenstein realm".
 In the same year, this knight Arbogast is supposed to have won the Tournament of Cologne, thanks to an invitation of the Archbishop Bruno the Great, who was said to have been the former abbot of Lorsch Abbey.

-Arbogast von Franckenstein is mentioned in Georg Rüxners Turnierbuch, a tournament book, but is probably legendary as Rüxners's statements, especially when citing "earlier centuries", are often deemed.
+Arbogast von Franckenstein is mentioned in Georg Rüxner's Thurnierbuch, but is probably legendary as Rüxners's statements, especially those citing "earlier centuries", are often deemed.

-One has to add, that the contracts are not to be found in the Lorsch Abbey archives, but are appearing in secondary literature.
+The contracts are not found in the Lorsch Abbey archives but appear only in secondary literature.

-As a matter of fact, it is certified that the Franckenstein clan is directly originating from Lord Konrad II.
-Reiz von Breuberg and therefore starting to exist in the 13th century.
+The Franckenstein clan is descended from Lord Konrad II of Breuberg, who built Frankenstein Castle sometime before 1252.

 History

-Ludovic of Luetzelbach was the first ancestor of the Frankenstein dynasty and is documented in the year 1115 for the first time.
+Ludovic of Luetzelbach was the first documented ancestor of the Frankenstein dynasty and is first recorded in the year 1115, his descendant Wieknand again in 1160.